SafoanMiah/web-tracker-app/README.md

 # 📊 Web Tracker App

-A simple and interactive web application to track progress using Streamlit, allowing users to add names, metrics, and visualize the progress with a leaderboard and charts.
+A simple and interactive web application to track progress using Streamlit, allowing users to add names, and metrics, and visualize the progress with a leaderboard and charts.
 Perfect for keeping track of individual or team achievements.

 [Streamlit Web Example](https://web-tracker.streamlit.app/)

 ## 🚀 Features

-- Add and manage entities (people, teams, etc.) using the sidebar.
+- Use the sidebar to add and manage entities (people, teams, etc.).
 - Add new metrics (goals, tasks, etc.) for each entity.
 - Easily edit data directly within the app.
 - Automatically saves progress data to `progress_data.csv` for persistent storage.